10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Designated Contact Person

-When you’re traveling with a big group, designating one or two people to handle the check-ins at hotels, ticket buying for amusement parks, etc., will be helpful to avoid the chaos that can happen with a large group.
+When traveling with a big group, designating one or two people to handle hotel check-ins, ticket buying for amusement parks, etc., will help avoid the chaos that can happen with a large group.

 By selecting someone to take care of your group to interact with others, the remainder of your party will be set to keep an eye on the kids and make sure the vehicles are safe and secure.